sebastiannicolajsen/WorldSimulator/readme.md

 # WorldSimulator (Some components still labelled ITUmulator)

-*All files in this repository has been machine translated from its original and may therefore contain errors (originally in Danish).*
+*All files in this repository has been machine translated from its original and may therefore contain errors (originally in Danish).
+Further, the majority of the formatting is lost due to the markdown format of github.*

 If you are a teacher looking to adapt the project in parts or its entirety, please check the markdown file [here](./teachers/readme.md).
 The source code for the library can be found [here](./src/) and its documentation online [here](https://sebastiannicolajsen.github.io/WorldSimulator/) or as files [here](./documentation/).
 The project description and related themes as executed the first time can be found [here](./project/).